Updated on 17 June 2022

 Land Degradation Neutrality (LDN) has been defined by UNCCD as “a state whereby the amount and quality of land resources necessary to support ecosystem functions and services and enhance food security remain stable or increase within specified temporal and spatial scales and ecosystems”.
 [3]

 The LDN conceptual framework encourages the implementation of various measures that balance losses in land-based natural capital and gains through land restoration or sustainable land management.
-Following a people-centered approach with an emphasis on responsible and inclusive land governance LDN contributes to an enabling environment for LDN and provides multiple benefits to protect both ecosystems and community resilience.
+Following a people-centered approach with an emphasis on responsible and inclusive land governance, LDN contributes to an enabling environment for LDN and provides multiple benefits to protect both ecosystems and community resilience.
 In 2022, more than 129 countries have committed to set voluntary national LDN targets under the UNCCD.
-As secure tenure is key to sustainable development and healthy and productive land, national land governance legislations shall be reviewed and adapted in order to support responsible land management and restoration.
+As secure tenure is key to sustainable development and healthy and productive land, national land governance legislation shall be reviewed and adapted in order to support responsible land management and restoration.

 International legal framework and policies